The canonical ring of a stacky curve: Rings of modular forms

 a graded polynomial ring in the Eisenstein series $E_4,E_6$ of degrees $2$ and $3$ (weights $4$ and $6$), respectively.
-Consequently, the log curve $(X(1),\infty)$, where $X(1)=\PSL_2(\Z) \backslash \calH^*$, is described by its canonical ring, and for the underlying schemes over $\C$ we have $X(1) = \Proj R_{K+\Delta}(X(1))$, even though the associated Riemann surface has genus $0$ and thus has a trivial canonical ring.
+Consequently, the log curve $(X(1),\Delta)$ is described by its canonical ring, and $X(1) \simeq \Proj R(X(1),\Delta)$ as Riemann surfaces or as curves over $\C$, even though $X(1)$ has genus $0$ and thus has a trivial canonical ring.
 In this way, the log curve $(X(1),\Delta)$ behaves like a curve with an ample canonical divisor and must be understood in a different way than the classical point of view with which we began.

 The calculation of the dimension of a space of modular forms using the valence formula already suggests that there should be a nice answer to the question above that extends the classical one.
-Moreover, we should expect that this answer will not require the theory of modular forms, understood as sections of a line bundle: instead, it will depend only on the set of points of $X$ with nontrivial stabilizer.
-We record this data in the \defiindex{signature} of $\Gamma$: if $\Gamma$ has \defiindex{elliptic cycles} of orders $e_1,\ldots,e_r \in \Z_{\geq 2}$ and $\delta$ \defiindex{parabolic cycles} (identified with cusps), and $X=\Gamma \backslash \calH^{(*)}$ has genus $g$, then we say that $\Gamma$ has signature $(g;e_1,\ldots,e_r;\delta)$.
+We record the relevant data in the \emph{signature} of the Fuchsian group $\Gamma \leq \PSL_2(\R)$: if $\Gamma$ has \defiindex{elliptic cycles} (conjugacy classes of elements of finite order) with orders $2 \leq e_1 \leq \dots \leq e_r < \infty$ and $\delta$ \defiindex{parabolic cycles} (identified with cusps), and $X=\Gamma \backslash \calH^{(*)}$ has genus $g$, then we say that $\Gamma$ has \defiindex{signature} $(g;e_1,\ldots,e_r;\delta)$.